Regd.No.: 126198/071/072

 You will arrive at the high point of this entire journey today, making it yet another intriguing day of your quest.
 You're going to have a difficult climb as you ascend to Kalapathar from Gorakshep and descend down to Lobuche village.
 You reach Kala Patthar after several hours of a challenging trek and narrow paths.
 From here, is a further 50 meters of rough, hard elevation until arriving at Main Kala Pattar's (5545m) summit.
 The dawn atop the highest peaks in the world, including Mount Everest, Lhotse, Nuptse, AmaDablam, Thamserku, Kangtega, KusumKanguru, Changtse, Everest base camp, and Khumbu Icefall, is breathtaking from this place.

 You might be able to touch Mount Pumori and see Mount Everest up close from this vantage point.
-The fantasy has finally come true, and the descent will start after returning to GorakShep for breakfast.
+The fantasy has finally come true, and the descent will start after returning to Gorakshep for breakfast.
 For an overnight stay, you'll again trek back to Lobuche from the same route.
 The journey gives you the chance to view the surroundings from a completely different viewpoint as you bid farewell to the high heights and return to the settlement.

 Food